What is Automation Testing?

 Why do we need Automation Testing?

-- Before understanding the need for automation Testing let us consider a scenario.
-Suppose there is a very large project which follows Agile methodology, i.e. development of the software is done in various life cycles and some new features are implemented every time in a news release.
-For every release, the whole application is tested once again, i.e. Regression testing is done every time in order to test if the newly implemented feature has not caused any issue in the existing ones.
+- Before understanding the need for automation Testing, let us consider a scenario.
+Suppose a very large project follows Agile methodology, i.e. development of the software is done in various life cycles, and some new features are implemented every time in a news release.
+For every release, the whole application is tested once again, i.e., regression testing is done every time to test if the newly implemented feature has not caused any issue in the existing ones.

-- For a large Regression suite, we need manpower of at least 4 people and 2-3 days to complete it which can even have a risk of 100% accuracy.
+- For a large Regression suite, we need manpower of at least 4 people and 2-3 days to complete it, which can even have a risk of 100% accuracy.
 For such situations, automation Testing came into the picture.
-As for the already existing features, no in-depth or exploratory testing is required as they have already been tested at the time of their implementation.
+As for the already existing features, no in-depth or exploratory testing is required as they have already been tested at their implementation time.

 - So creating an Automated test suite having all the regression test cases (which can initially take time) by providing all the test data and running every time for the new release can save a lot of time, can give 100% accuracy and can save money by reducing the resources required to run that test suite.

-- Automation testing is done to reduce the extra time which is wasted in performing the same repetitive task, done every time in a specific manner which can be boring and hence error-prone if done manually.
-Moreover, almost all web applications support multiple browsers like Chrome, IE11, Mozilla Firefox, etc. and it is not possible to test everything on all the browsers simultaneously.
-This situation can easily be handled by Automation testing as we can run the test cases simultaneously and that too very easily on multiple browsers.
+- It is done to reduce the extra time wasted in performing the same repetitive task, done every time in a specific manner that can be boring and hence error-prone if done manually.
+Moreover, almost all web applications support multiple browsers like Chrome, IE11, Mozilla Firefox, etc., and it is not possible to test everything on all the browsers simultaneously.
+This situation can easily be handled by Automation testing as we can run the test cases simultaneously, and that too very easily on multiple browsers.